TobseTobse/php-security-iptables/README.md

 `sudo iptables-save > /usr/share/sesame/iptables.up.rules`

-Then edit /usr/share/sesame/iptables.up.rules and add the following lines (remove the first three lines if you don't have or want any other static IPs you could connect from to this server via SSH in an emergy case).
+Then edit /usr/share/sesame/iptables.up.rules and add the following lines (put a starting "#" before the lines beginning with "-I" to comment them out if you don't have or want any other static IPs you could connect from to this server via SSH in an emergy case).
 Remove the line with port 10000 if you don't use Webmin or add a line for another port accordingly.

+**REMEMBER: This only works if you don't block all ports by default with a firewall**

 `nano /usr/share/sesame/iptables.up.rules`